emmabostian/Front-End-FAQ/README.md

 From the excellent [images.guide](https://images.guide/). <br/><br/>

 **What is the best format for performant images?
 PNG?
 JPG?
 SVG?**
 > It's between SVG and JPG.
 It really depends on how much detail and color variation the image has.
 If it's a simple vector graphic (_Something like a logo or icon_) you should safely be able to go with SVG.
 This can be under 1k - 5k in size.
 If the image is more like a photo with a considerable amount of detail and colors I would go with JPG.
+You should only feel compelled to reach for PNG if the file has transparency.

 <br/><br/><br/>